AKlaus/DomainResult/README.md

 The library targets `.NET Standard 2.0` ([supported .NET implementations](https://dotnet.microsoft.com/platform/dotnet-standard#versions)) and `.NET Core 3.0`.

 ## 'DomainResult.Common' package.
-How it works?
+Returning result from Domain Layer method

 A tiny package with no dependency on `Microsoft.AspNetCore.*` namespaces that provides:
 - data types for returning from domain operations (wraps up the returned value and adds operation status with error messages if applicable);